Jesus spat on the ground and made some mud with the saliva.

 He raises the water to his eyes and begins to wash.

-As he washes his eyes, he sees light for the first time.
+As he washes his eyes, he sees for the first time.

-His obedient response to Jesus unleashed the creative power of God in his life.
+His obedient response to Jesus unleashed God’s creative power in his life.

-John tells us that these signs point us in the direction of answering two crucial questions (20:30-31):
+John tells us that these signs point us toward the answers to two crucial questions (20:30-31):

 1. What does this sign tell you about who Jesus is?

-2. In responding to Jesus Christ, how does this sign lead you to experience “life in his name”?
+2. In responding to Jesus Christ, how does show you how to receive “life in his name”?